This tutorial was sponsored by MailChimp, thanks, guys!

 - “They only bought something because they got a coupon for doing so.”

 Okay, cool.
-To me, these people are the BEST way to test a win-back campaign with and work out how to create a true diehard customer.
+To me, these people are the BEST way to test a win-back campaign and work out how to create a true diehard customer.
 Think of it like dating: maybe they showed up with lukewarm feelings but got won over by your amazing charm and wit, and now you’re planning family vacations together.

 - “They’ll get mad if I bug them!”